 You Will Need Storage Space

-Once those buyers start coming to take a look at your home, you don’t want to have any clutter or junk hanging around.
+Before the photographer comes, and certainly before the potential buyers start coming to take a look at your home, you don’t want to have any clutter or junk hanging around.

 In fact, the fewer personal things in it the better which means you may need to pack quite a bit and find a place to store those items.